umbraco/UmbracoDocs/Umbraco-Cloud/Upgrades/Manual-Upgrades/Manual-CMS-upgrade.md

 ### Other config files

-The following config files contains differences, and you need to keep the ones from your Cloud project:
+The following config files contains differences, and in most cases you need to keep the ones from your Cloud project:

-* /Splashes/noNodes.aspx
+* `/Splashes/noNodes.aspx`
-* trees.config
+* `trees.config`
-* umbracoSettings.config
+* `umbracoSettings.config`

 ## Run the upgrader locally